DarienLibrary/website_content/content/_finished/early_lit_ipads/early-literacy-ipads.md

 **The Monster At the End...**  By Sesame Street<br />
 Have fun with this interactive ebook about Grover.

+**Peekaboo Barn** By Night & Day Studios, LLC<br />
+Guess which friendly farm animals are waiting to surprise your child.

 **Peekaboo Wild** By Night & Day Studios<br />
 Discover animals from around the world.